In this section

 Coarctation of the aorta is a congenital (present at birth) heart defect involving a narrowing of the aorta, which is the large artery that carries oxygen-rich (red) blood to the body.
 Also called aortic coarctation, the condition makes the heart pump harder to get blood to pass through the narrowed section.

 Experts in coarctation of the aorta treatment

 Successful treatment for coarctation of the aorta is highly achievable, but it requires individualized, expert care throughout life once detected.
 Depending on how narrowed the aorta is, coarctation of the aorta can cause mild to extreme symptoms that are usually corrected with surgery.
 It is often is linked to other heart defects, and mild cases may not surface until adulthood.
 Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating the full range of patients with aortic coarctation and offer exceptional outcomes for patients who have surgery.

-The Herma Heart Institute consistently achieves outstanding outcomes for congenital heart surgery and was recently recognized as a "3-star" rated program by the Society of Thoracic Surgeons for the quality of our outcomes (the highest rating possible).
-Learn more about our overall congenital heart surgery outcomes.
+The Herma Heart Institute consistently achieves outstanding outcomes for congenital heart surgery for even the most complex types of heart disease.
+Learn more about our heart surgery outcomes.